 Vita Canis Tick Off contains high-quality essential oils and hydrosols which naturally repel ticks.
-This 100% natural, vegan and cruelty-free formula is safe for dogs, horses and other large animals as well as humans but intolerable to ticks, fleas and harvest mites.
+This 100% natural, vegan and cruelty-free formula is safe for dogs, horses, and other large animals as well as humans but intolerable to ticks, fleas, and harvest mites.
 Tick Off also contains non-synthetic chemicals and fragrances.

 Ticks and Essential Oils

 Ticks operate mainly by using their sense of smell.
 They don’t jump or fall from trees, instead, they do something called “questing.”
 That is, they climb to the top of a blade of grass or plant and stick their front legs up in the air waiting for the scent of a victim walking by.
 If you find one on your head then it crawled there (ticks don’t jump).
-Their front pair of legs have what are called Haller’s organs, which detect smell, temperature, movement and carbon dioxide and this is how they know you’re coming.
+Their front pair of legs have what are called Haller’s organs, which detect the smell, temperature, movement, and carbon dioxide and this is how they know you’re coming.
 They love warmth and moisture and are just waiting for a warm, moist environment to call “home”, such as your dog or you.

 The great discovery is that, for some reason, they aren’t attracted to the scent of some essential oils.
-The smell of certain essential oils is so disgusting to ticks that they would rather go hungry than come any closer to your dog, your horse or yourself!
-These include geranium, grapefruit, cedarwood, rosewood and lemongrass all of which are in Vita Canis Tick Off, of course 🙂.
+The smell of certain essential oils is so disgusting to ticks that they would rather go hungry than come any closer to your dog, your horse, or yourself!
+These include geranium, grapefruit, cedarwood, rosewood, and lemongrass all of which are in Vita Canis Tick Off, of course, 🙂.
 For example, the cedarwood oil kills ticks in 6 different ways: death by dehydration, neutralization of bodily fluids, encapsulation and/or emulsification of bodily fats, prevention of breathing, pheromonal interference that interrupts processes necessary to metabolism, movement, reproduction and feeding, and dissolving insect larvae.

 The active ingredients found in lemongrass essential oil are also very unpleasant for fleas.
 It won’t kill fleas but it can convince them to leave a pet host and stay away from your house.